 How Markets and the State have left the Community Behind

-Dr. Rajan will reflect on the big challenges facing India and the global economy, based on his two recent books.
+Dr. Rajan reflected on the big challenges facing India and the global economy, based on his two recent books.
 An expert on India and the global economy, Dr. Rajan anticipated the 2008 global financial crisis, and as Governor of India’s central bank (2013-16) helped reshape the country’s monetary policy.
-This lecture is not to be missed, as it is weeks before India’s general elections.
-Please pre-register early, as space is limited and this event is sure to sell out!
+It was a “not to be missed” lecture, held just weeks before India’s general elections.

 More About Dr. Rajan

 Raghuram Rajan is Katherine Dusak Miller Distinguished Service Professor of Finance at the University of Chicago’s Booth School of Business.
 He was the 23rd Governor of the Reserve Bank of India (2013-2016) and Chief Economist and Director of Research at the International Monetary Fund (2003-2005).

 Dr. Rajan’s research interests are in banking, corporate finance, and economic development, especially the role finance plays in it.
 His books include The Third Pillar: How the State and Markets are leaving Communities Behind (2019), I do What I do: On Reform, Rhetoric, and Resolve (2017), which includes his views on the Indian monetary sector, and Fault Lines: How Hidden Fractures Still Threaten the World Economy, for which he was awarded the Financial Times-Goldman Sachs prize for best business book in 2010.